 Try to resolve the domain epai.opswatgears.com on the device and make sure it's resolved as 127.0.0.1

 Case 6: OPSWAT doesn't block or allow a device as expected

 In this case, you should check the following settings:

 Make sure you already enable Access Control on your MetaAccess account as Step 1.
 Enable Access Control on your MetaAccess account

 Verify IdP and applications settings on your MetaAccess account.
 Make sure you already imported the IdP's certificate and configured applications' mode as expected.
 Check more details at Step 2.
-Import Identity Providers and Applications
+Add protected applications with IdP Method

 Exercise your access rules on your MetaAccess account by yourself to see which rule your device meets and what action it will be taken.
 Note that access rules are processed by order.
 If you are missing a rule for the application, follow Step 3.
 Configure Access Rules to add/update rules for it.